Dental Home Care Basics in Belmont, MA

 - Curving floss into a C shape around the tooth hand under the gum line

-Mouth Rinses- Dentists do not necessarily consider cosmetic over-the-counter rinses beneficial to your oral health.
+Mouth Rinses- Dentists do not necessarily consider some cosmetic over-the-counter rinses beneficial to your oral health.
 Speak with us about what is right for your oral care needs.
 We prefer to have patients use FDA-regulated rinses with active ingredients to help reduce bad breath, plaque, and cavities.
 Mouth rinses should be used after brushing or if you are not able to brush immediately after eating.

 Oral Hygiene Items– Besides your toothbrush, toothpaste, floss, and mouthwash, there are a number of other oral hygiene items we recommend for additional cleaning and prevention in your home care routine.